-The purpose of this Public Participation Plan (PPP) is to establish procedures that encourage the full participation of all community members in the Hopelink service area, including but not limited to low income and minority individuals, and those with limited English proficiency.
-While traditional means of soliciting public involvement may not reach such individuals, or might not allow for meaningful avenues of input, the intent of this effort is to take reasonable actions throughout the planning process to provide opportunities for historically under-served populations to participate.
+The Public Participation Plan (PPP) aims to establish procedures that encourage the full participation of all community members in the Hopelink service area, including but not limited to low-income and minority individuals, and those with limited English proficiency.
+While traditional means of soliciting public involvement may not reach such individuals or might not allow for meaningful avenues of input, the intent of this effort is to take reasonable actions throughout the planning process to provide opportunities for historically under-served populations to participate.

-This document will lay out procedures to provide opportunities for all area citizens to participate in the development of short- and long-term plans for Hopelink's services.
+This document will outline procedures for providing opportunities for all area citizens to participate in the development of short- and long-term plans for Hopelink's services.
 Where appropriate, Hopelink will make improvements to its public participation plan.